 The Contemporary design, used in Pittsburgh-area restaurants, features straight exterior angles, to give the store an updated look.
 The exterior features large floor-to-ceiling and side-to-side windows, with a splash of Wendy’s signature red.
-Inside, blonde wood finishes and a brick fireplace complement cozy red seats, metallic paneling, and walnut floors.
+The interior floor plan features blonde wood finishes and a brick fireplace to complement cozy red seats, metallic paneling, and walnut floors.

 The Traditional design, found in Virginia Beach, features a brick facade with brick and wood finishes on the interior, with furnishings intended to make people feel at home.
 Musco says, “It has a very East Coast cafe feel.”
 It draws inspiration from stone water towers and East Coast farmlands.
 An outdoor seating patio is delineated by a fence with a W gate.
 Diners are greeted by a red entry wall, and a stone fireplace encourages them to stick around.